 - For information about adults who may not have received sufficient vaccine protection, see the adult polio vaccination schedule.

 - See Polio Vaccine Information Statement (VIS) for more information.

-Follow the Food and Water Safety tips to avoid exposure to any food and drinks that could be contaminated by the feces of a person infected with polio.
+Follow the food and drink safety tips to avoid exposure to any food and drinks that could be contaminated by the stool of a person infected with polio.